wpickup/2023-jekyl-blog/_pages/now.md

 (This is <a href="https://nownownow.com/about">a now page</a>, and if you have your own site, <a href="https://nownownow.com/about">you should make one</a>, too.)

+### Updated Aug 7, 2024

+Our Campervan has arrived and we’ve planned a few short trips to shake out any problems and learn how it all works.

+Regularly reminding myself that I don’t need to keep thinking about my next “career”, instead I just need to relax into this new phase.

 ### Updated May 21, 2024.

 Recently retired from full time work, still finding my new rhythm.